 Bom Dia!
 Let me start by saying that Brazil is absolutely AMAZING and it was a dream come true for me to visit.
 I’m lucky enough to have had over 100 students from Brazil during my full-time job as an ESL instructor, advisor, and assistant director.
 So in early 2018 I was able to go down to do some work and visit my students – who are the BEST tour guides!
-So if you’re looking to plan a trip to Brazil, here are all the tips you should need.
+So if you’re looking to plan a trip there, this Brazil travel guide has all the tips you should need.

 A huge shout-out and thank you to my friend Aline for editing this post and being my tour guide around Sao Paulo!